 Joint accounts come with the same charges as personal accounts, including:

 Annual or monthly fees for some packaged accounts

 If you manage your account carefully, you should be able to use it for free.
-Here are all the costs that come with current accounts and how to avoid having to pay them.

 Use up some or all of the money in your account

 Leave you overdrawn, which means you owe money to your bank

 Mean you have to pay interest charges on what you owe